lindabgaa/retro-games-hub/README.md

 - @vitejs/plugin-react
 - @vitejs/plugin-react-swc
-- PropTypes: A library used for type-checking React component props, helping to ensure that components receive the correct data types.
+- **_PropTypes_**: A library used for type-checking React component props, helping to ensure that components receive the correct data types.
-- React Router: A library for managing navigation and routing within the app, enabling users to easily switch between different games.
+- **_React Router_**: A library for managing navigation and routing within the app, enabling users to easily switch between different games.

 ## Installation & Setup